Southside Steps & Velum Fermentation

 • Curses in Cursive – Saison – 7.2%

-SUM UP: Allegheny Cemetery isn’t your typical hike but if you’re looking for an urban walk, I honestly suggest you check it out!
+SUM UP: Allegheny Cemetery isn’t your typical hike but if you’re looking for an urban walk, I highly suggest you check it out!
 Before heading out, download the cemetery’s app/website for a self-guided tour that takes you to various notable graves with a brief history of the person.
 We learned so much about local history and got to take in the beauty of the cemetery grounds.
-Your walk can be as long or as short as you want but afterwards, be sure to walk across the street to Pittsburgh’s newest craft brewery, Coven Brewing!
-Take a seat outside, grab something from the food truck and enjoy a delicious brew!
+Your walk can be as long or as short as you want, but afterwards, be sure to walk across the street to Coven Brewing.
+Take a seat outside, grab something from a food truck and enjoy a delicious brew.
 Coven is sure to be a new favorite!